Web3NL/motoko-book/src/common-programming-concepts/pattern-matching.md

 Type annotation within the patterns is allowed and recommended when its not obvious what the type should be.

+Pattern matching is a powerful feature of Motoko with many more options and we will revisit it later in this book.
+For more info check the [official docs](https://internetcomputer.org/docs/current/developer-docs/build/cdks/motoko-dfinity/pattern-matching).

 *Source file: [pattern-matching.mo](pattern-matching.mo)*